These Gluten-Free Biscuits are made with Bisquick and come together in under 25 minutes! Perfect for weekend breakfasts!

 Absolutely!
 Let the gluten-free buttermilk biscuits cool to room temperature, then seal in a freezer bag.
 They’ll last up to 3 months if sealed properly.
 To thaw, place on your counter.

 In my experience, gluten-free Bisquick is the best option for this recipe.
 However, a few readers have reported success using Cup4Cup.

 Tips for Making Gluten-Free Biscuits

-- To ensure the top of the biscuits turn out nice and golden, brush them with melted butter or olive oil before baking them.
+- To ensure the top of the biscuits turn out nice and golden, brush them with melted butter before baking them.

 - You need to use real buttermilk for this recipe.
 Regular milk won’t give the same results!

 - A few readers have asked about making these Bisquick biscuits dairy-free.
 I don’t have much experience with dairy-free baking, so I’m not sure what to recommend!
 However, I’ve read online that you can add some vinegar or lemon juice to non-dairy milk to create a buttermilk alternative.

 - Flourless Peanut Butter Protein Waffles